gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

             yield partition
 ```

-If we assume we have 26 rowers at practice and the boathouse has 5 doubles, 4 quads, 2 fours, and 3 eights, we can filter down our partitions to only those that are feasible:
+If we assume we have 26 rowers at practice and the boathouse has 5 doubles, 4 quads, 2 fours, and 3 eights, we get a list of possible partitions that we have the equipment to support:

 - 5 doubles, 4 quads
 - 4 doubles, 2 quads, 2 fours
 - 2 doubles, 3 quads, 2 fours
 - 4 quads, 2 fours
-- 4 doubles, 1 quads, 1 fours, 1 eights
+- 4 doubles, quads, 1 four, 1 eight
-- 2 doubles, 2 quads, 1 fours, 1 eights
+- 2 doubles, 2 quads, 1 four, 1 eight
-- 3 quads, 1 fours, 1 eights
+- 3 quads, 1 four, 1 eight
 - 4 doubles, 2 eights
-- 2 doubles, 1 quads, 2 eights
+- 2 doubles, 1 quad, 2 eights
 - 2 quads, 2 eights

-Now we have a list of possible configurations of boats.
-We just need to fill them with rowers.

-### Filtering by equipment availability

-Once we know all the different configurations of boat sizes that match the number of rowers at practice, we can filter out configurations that aren't possible given the equipment available.

 ## Genetic algorithm